jahnltib/reviewpal.me/README.md

 ## Overview

 The Video and Product Summary Scraper is a web application that allows users to scrape YouTube videos and product pages to obtain concise summaries.
 Users can search for products or videos, and the app will provide a summarized version of the relevant content, making it easier to gather key information quickly.
+This repo is an identical fork of the original repo [here](https://github.com/julmcardenas/web-scraper-olo)

 ## Features